-Depending on the severity of the infection, we recommend treatment with antibiotics and antipuritics (such as cortisones).
+Depending on how severe the infection is, we recommend treatment with antibiotics and antipuritics (such as cortisones).

 Diet allergies are a bit harder to diagnose, but make up around 10 – 30% of cases in dogs and cats with skin disease.
 In order to identify diet as the cause for your pet’s allergies, we need to put your pet on a 8 week diet trial.

 Depending on what food your dog is on now, we’ll develop an 8 week diet trial to see if your pet has food allergies.
 This includes removing not just your dog’s current dog food, but also treats and even any human food they may be eating.

 If your pet improves, we can develop a new diet plan to keep your pet itch-free.